-Secondary prevention initiatives including cardiac rehabilitation are recommended by the European Society of Cardiology (ESC).
-23 Although evidence of its efficacy is strong, general cardiac rehabilitation is still poorly implemented and often only on selected populations thus the development of full comprehensive preventive programmes, according to the ESC recommendations is warranted.
-24 Studies exploring the effects of rehabilitation of patients treated for AF are lacking.
-As there is no evidence of its efficacy, the rehabilitation provided is presumably often suboptimal or totally lacking.
-Lessons, however, might be learned from rehabilitation studies in patients with related cardiac conditions.
-The positive effects of cardiac rehabilitation have been well documented, particularly in patients with coronary heart disease and heart failure, where rehabilitation has been proven to reduce hospital re-admissions and mortality in a cost-effective way, ^{25, 26} as well as improve quality of life.
-27 More specifically, studies on the effect of exercise training have demonstrated an increase in exercise capacity of up to 38% in patients after valve replacement surgery 28 and an increase in peak VO2 of 2.3±2.2 (SD) ml/kg per minute in the intervention group compared with -0.3±2.1 (SD) ml/kg per minute in the control group, as well as a significant change in quality of life in older patients with heart failure.
-29 Traditional cardiac rehabilitation has focused on physical training and standardized programmes, but studies indicate that individualized content and supervised exercise components are key design characteristics for improving outcomes.
-30 In addition to exercise training, there is evidence to support interventions that include patient education, which in patients with coronary heart disease has been shown to improve health related quality of life and decrease healthcare costs, 31 and psychological support, which has been shown to improve psychological symptoms in patients with coronary heart disease, such as depression and anxiety.
-32 Evidence on the efficacy of comprehensive interventions for patients treated for AF, however, is needed.
+Secondary prevention initiatives including cardiac rehabilitation are recommended by the European Society of Cardiology (ESC).23 Studies exploring the effects of rehabilitation for patients treated for AF are lacking.
+As there is no evidence of its efficacy, rehabilitation is not systematically provided in Denmark and most often patients treated for AF with RFA are not offered any rehabilitation at all.
+The evidence for general cardiac rehabilitation is strong, but it is found that it is poorly implemented and only selected patient groups are offered full comprehensive cardiac rehabilitation programmes, even though ESC recommends such programmes.24 Research has mainly been conducted within patients with coronary heart disease and heart failure, where rehabilitation has been proven to reduce hospital readmissions and mortality in a cost-effective way,^{25 26} as well as to improve the quality of life.27 More specifically, studies on the effect of exercise training have demonstrated an increase in exercise capacity of up to 38% in patients after valve replacement surgery28 and an increase in peak VO2 of 2.3 ± 2.2 (SD) ml/kg/min in the intervention group compared with -0.3 ± 2.1 (SD) ml/kg/min in the control group, as well as a significant change in the quality of life in older patients with heart failure.29

-Interventions designed to cover both physical and psychological problems may provide the best method for optimising functioning and enhancing quality of life.33 We have not been able to identify randomised trials or observational studies in patients who have undergone RFA for AF that offer both psycho-educational intervention and physical training.
-Therefore, the CopenHeart{RFA} trial was undertaken with the aim of testing a rehabilitation programme consisting of physical exercise and a psycho-educational intervention versus treatment as usual for RFA treated AF patients.
+Traditional cardiac rehabilitation has focused on physical training and standardised programmes, but studies now indicate that individualised content and supervised exercise components can improve outcomes.30 In addition to exercise training, there is evidence to support interventions that include patient education, which in patients with coronary heart disease has shown to improve health-related quality of life and decrease healthcare costs31 and psychological support, which has been shown to improve psychological symptoms, such as depression and anxiety.32 Interventions designed to cover both physical and psychological problems may provide the best method for optimising functioning and enhancing the quality of life.33 We have not been able to identify randomised trials or observational studies in patients who have undergone RFA for AF that offer both psychoeducational intervention and physical training.
+Therefore, the CopenHeart{RFA} trial was undertaken with the aim of testing a rehabilitation programme consisting of physical exercise and a psychoeducational intervention versus treatment as usual for RFA-treated AF patients.